-Course title & Credits Credi t distribut ion of the Eligibility Pre-

-Code course criteria requisite of

-Lecture Tutorial Practical/ the course

-Practice (if any)

-Fundamentals 04 02 0 02 Class XII pass NIL
+Course title & Code Credits Credi t distributi course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) Fundamentals of Biomolecules 04 02 0 02 Class XII pass with Biology/ Biotechnology NIL

-of with Biology/

-Biomolecules Biotechnology

 - To provide fundamental and precise knowledge of biomolecules that play a crucial role in all processes of life and the development of diseases. - To make the students understand the fundamental building blocks of living organisms that include carbohydrates, proteins, lipids, nucleic acids - To apprise the students of the various functions of the molecules like providing structural integrity to the tissue-engineered constructs. - Through this course, the students would be able to understand the physiological importance of these biomolecules. - The enzymatic study would enable them to understand the various metabolic pathways and physiological reactions.